Fiszh/DownloadTwitchEmotes/README.md

 Open the script file and replace the placeholders with the appropriate values:
    - `channelTwitchID: The Twitch User ID of the broadcaster.`
-   - `channelTwitchName: The Twitch username of the broadcaster.`

 **Example:**
    ```
    channelTwitchID: 71092938
-   channelTwitchName: xqc
    ```

  **Additional Settings**